FruitPunchSamurai1961/Pokedex/README.md

 ##Improvement to Make

-One thing I'd like to add once I get some more time would be to add types of berries, and potentially another page where the user cna select a Pokemon and battle against the computer.
+One thing I'd like to add once I get some more time would be to add types of berries, and potentially another page where the user can select a Pokemon and battle against the computer.